-It’s done with a scalpel and the blade – which, don’t worry, doesn’t cut the skin – is rested at a 45-degree angle against the face to remove peach fuzz – those fine facial hairs that we all have – along with dead skin cells and the top of the epidermis, and it is meant to stimulate the deeper layers of your skin, causing it to produce more collagen, which increases tightness and improves texture.
+It’s done with a scalpel and the blade – which, don’t worry, doesn’t cut the skin – is rested at a 45-degree angle against the face to remove peach fuzz – those fine facial hairs that we all have – along with dead skin cells and the top of the epidermis, to improve texture.
 It’s perfectly safe in the hands of a trained doctor or aesthetician and surprisingly, feels very relaxing.
 When Alice tried it, she said ‘the soft scuffing movements were so hypnotically soothing’ that she very nearly fell asleep.

 Dermaplaning is a great exfoliation method for someone whose skin is too sensitive for things like microdermabrasion or chemical peels because it’s far gentler, and the side effects are few and far between, predominantly because dermaplaning is a very low-risk procedure.
 Your skin might be a bit pink in the hours after treatment but that will soon fade.